 Although it took me 62 years to get a diagnosis, statistics indicate it takes approximately 20 years for someone to get a diagnosis for Periodic Paralysis.
 This is inexcusable and is due to several factors.
 First, everything else must be ruled out and secondly, because it looks “fake” to doctors.
 One of the physicians, who originally diagnosed me, told me that of the few patients he has had with Periodic Paralysis, they were all diagnosed with “conversion disorder” before they got their diagnosis.
-I myself received this diagnosis, as did most of the 125 members of my Periodic Paralysis Network Support and Education Group.
+I myself received this diagnosis, as did most of the more than 1,000 members of my Periodic Paralysis Network Support and Education Group.

 - The patient has one or more symptoms or deficits affecting the senses or voluntary movement that suggest a neurological or general medical disorder.

 - The onset or worsening of the symptoms was preceded by conflicts or stressors in the patient's life.

 - The symptom is not faked or produced intentionally.

 - The symptom cannot be fully explained as the result of a general medical disorder, substance intake, or a behavior related to the patient's culture.

 - The symptom is severe enough to interfere with the patient's schooling, employment, or social relationships, or is serious enough to require a medical evaluation.

 - The symptom is not limited to pain or sexual dysfunction, does not occur only in the context of somatization disorder, and is not better accounted for by another mental disorder.